-A sample from the left humerus submitted to Beta Analytic Inc. for AMS dating did not yield any collagen and could not be dated.
-Therefore the dating of the burial is currently based on artefacts recovered from within the grave fill ([5003]) and radiocarbon dates from stratigraphy overlying this (Fig. 8).
-Artefacts from within the grave fill included three greenish-grey sherds, with a fine-grained fabric typical of 'Ubaid pottery type 3 or 4 (Fig. 9).
-The sherds vary in thickness between 0.5 and 0.8 cm, and the exterior has the remains of a black or dark-brown slip, suggesting vague geometric patterns.
-The shape is indicative of a 'tortoise jar' or similar vessel (R. Carter, personal communication, 2013).
-This provides a terminus post quem in the fifth millennium BC.
+A sample from the left humerus submitted to Beta Analytic Inc., for AMS dating did not yield any collagen and could not be dated.
+Therefore the dating of the burial is currently based upon artifacts recovered from within the grave fill [5003] and radiocarbon dates from stratigraphy overlying this (Fig. 8).
+Artifacts from within the grave fill included three greenish-gray sherds, with a fine grained fabric typical of 'Ubaid pottery type 3 or 4.
+The sherds vary in thickness between 0.5 - 0.8 cm, and the exterior has the remains of a black or dark brown slip, suggesting vague geometric patterns.
+The shape is indicative of a 'tortoise jar' or similar vessel (R. Carter pers. comm.
+2013).
+This provides a terminus post quem in the 5th millennium BC.